Aha Gazelle

 Aha Gazelle (right) poses with fans at Holy Smoke!
 2025.
 Nashville, TN.

 William Gazelle Fields Jr. (born September 25, 1993), professionally known as Aha Gazelle, is an American rapper from New Orleans, Louisiana.
 In 2012, he had a project released called #TeamGMG.
-In 2014, Aha released his first official mixtape, Greenbeans & Tuna, which was received well locally and online via popular mediums such as Spinrilla and Mymixtapez.
-He received further recognition for "Vegeta", his most successful record to date.
+In 2014, Aha released his first official mixtape, Greenbeans & Tuna, which was received well locally and online via mediums such as Spinrilla and Mymixtapez.
+He received further recognition for "Vegeta", his most successful record as of 2017.
 Trilliam 2 was released June 9, 2017 as his debut for Reach Records.

-Life and career

-Early life and career beginnings
+Biography

 At an early age, Aha showed an interest in music, playing trombone in middle school, and playing the drums by the age of 13 at his father's church.
 Aha began experimenting with music production at 15 years old.
 By 16, he released his first self-produced mixtape under the name Trill Will.
 At 17, Aha became fascinated with the piano and taught himself how to play by ear, releasing #TeamGMG the following year.
 He transitioned from the drums to keyboards and began playing at other churches in his native New Orleans.

 He attended Grambling State University where he graduated with a bachelor's degree in business management in 2014.
 He gained further recognition upon releasing Free Barabbas in 2015, which featured the singles "Gettin' Money" and "Vegeta", the latter of which proved to be his most successful single.
-Aha was signed to Reach Records in 2017 by Lecrae, who had been closely watching the young artist.
+Aha was signed to Reach Records in 2017 by Lecrae, who had been closely watching the artist.
 In 2018, Aha announced that he was leaving Reach Records to pursue other ventures.

 Since leaving Reach Records, Aha has released several singles and, in 2020, released a new album, 180.